Grace Episcopal Church

 Easter Day

-April 16
+April 20th

 Picture

-Flowering Cross
+Flowering of the Cross

-Please bring flowers to add to our Cross which will be in front of the entrance of our church prior to the 11am service
+Please bring flowers to add to our Cross which will be in front of the entrance of our church prior to the 11am service.

 Picture